cepdnaclk/e18-co227-Automated-Notification-System-for-Examinations/README.md

 * MySQL (DBMS)
 * Github (Version Control)

-System is projected to be extended to further phases in which it can also send reminders via discord.
+System is projected to be extended to a further phase in which it can also send reminders via discord.